Demand the Best of Both Worlds

 He’s found the best and fastest track to enormous dividend yields and returns.

 Arlington Asset Investment Corp.
-(NYSE: AI) is one example of an Extreme Dividend.
+(NYSE: AI) is one example.

 The company increased its dividend so fast that a $5,000 investment began paying out $7,945 in dividends every year to investors.